Lichtsinnig/ElasticPS/README.md

 # ElasticPS
-### PowerShell functions for worcking with ElasticSearch
+### PowerShell functions for working with ElasticSearch
 ##### Using the function you can:
 - search
 - search witch partition